-With the recent identification of Russia and China as the primary competitive forces for the West to address, the emphasis is again onto the redesign of surface warships to meet 21st Century adversarial capabilities.
+West to address, the emphasis is again onto the redesign of surface warships to meet 21st century adversarial capabilities.
 In particular, the expected widespread use of autonomous unmanned vehicles (AUV) is highly likely to change dramatically the design of the operating and support platforms from which the AUV will operate.
-Bitzinger [4] also points to Chinese research and development (R&D) as the most influential in Defense innovation:

-... this possible "lull" in disruptive strategic innovation ... may provide a pause or slow-down in the global process of defense technology development that would permit latecomer innovators and "fast-followers" to draw nearer to the state of the art.
+Bitzinger4 also points to Chinese R&D as the most influential in defence innovation: "...this possible 'lull' in disruptive strategic innovation... may provide a pause or slow-down in the global process of defense technology development that would permit latecomer innovators and 'fast-followers' to draw nearer to the state of the art.
 This is particularly apropos in the case of China.
-China has ... increasing military expenditures at least five-fold over the past 15 years ... its defense R&D, although classified, probably approaches \$6 billion annually ...
-Certainly, in its pursuit of a fifth-generation fighter aircraft (e.g., the J-20 and the J-31 prototypes), it is poised to overtake Europe in this one particular area.
+China has... increasing military expenditures at least five-fold over the past 15 years... its defense R&D, although classified, probably approaches \$6 billion annually...
+Certainly, in its pursuit of a fifth-generation fighter aircraft (e.g., the J-20 and the J-31 prototypes), it is poised to overtake Europe in this one particular area."